 How To Protect Your Production Company From Film Set Injury Liability

-There are many legal issues that could come up when making a film.
+Many legal issues could come up when making a film.
 There are also lots of ways that you can protect yourself from potential lawsuits and other legal problems.
-Here are just a few ways to protect your production company from liability:

 All Film Production Insurance Is Not Created Equal